nalazmi/Fibonacci-sequence-in-CUDA/README.md

-# Fibonacci Sequence in CUDA (Google Colab Example)
+# Fibonacci Sequence in CUDA

 This repository contains a Python script demonstrating the computation of the Fibonacci sequence using a CUDA kernel within a Google Colaboratory environment.
 It also includes a simple sequential Python implementation for performance comparison.